ARC-OPT/wbc/README.md

 easier to specify and control than the complete task are once.
 Also, the redundancy of the robot is exploited automatically utilizing all the dof of the system (whole body).

-See also [here](https://git.hb.dfki.de/wbc/documentation/wikis/home) for a more extensive documentation WBC usage under Rock.
+Check out the [documentation](https://git.hb.dfki.de/wbc/documentation/wikis/home) for more info.